If you have developed a Non Freezing Cold Injury (NFCI) while serving for the British Armed Forces, you could be entitled to compensation.

-MoD Duty of Care
+MoD’s Duty of Care

-During World War I, non freezing cold injuries were known more commonly as ‘trench foot’.
-Since then, it has been a known risk amongst those serving in the armed forces.
-Military personnel are often outside in adverse weather conditions, whether on training exercises or in a theatre of war.
+During World War I, Non Freezing Cold Injuries were known more commonly as ‘trench foot’.
+Since then, this type of injury, has been a known risk amongst those serving in the Armed Forces.
+The MoD has a legal responsibility to limit this risk.

 - Providing the correct equipment, such as the correct boots and gloves

-- Educating service personnel on the signs and treatment of non freezing cold injuries
+- Educating service personnel on the signs and treatment of Non Freezing Cold Injuries

 - Limiting unnecessary exposure to cold conditions